phyyyy343434/MULTI-PROFILE/README.md

 PROJECT OVERVIEW
 This project is a robust, automated solution for managing multiple Git identities and SSH configurations on a single workstation.

-The primary objective is to eliminate "Identity Leakage" (committing with the wrong email) and "Authentication Friction" (SSH key conflicts) when switching between professional, personal, and open-source environments.
+The primary objective is to eliminate "Identity Leakage" (committing withß the wrong email) and "Authentication Friction" (SSH key conflicts) when switching between professional, personal, and open-source environments.

 PROJECT STRUCTURE
 Plaintext